jam-cc/MMAD/README.md

 ### 1. Data Preparation

 Prepare the evaluation dataset by following the instructions provided in the [README.md](dataset/README.md) file located in the dataset folder.

+Or you can directly download the dataset from [Hugging Face](https://huggingface.co/datasets/jiang-cc/MMAD).

 ### 2. Model Configuration